 The second group says that DMARC might have an effect on deliverability; the third claims that DMARC is the most important factor for deliverability.
 The truth lies somewhere between these groups because of the variety of ISPs out there.

 DMARC instructs the ISP how to handle emails that fail authentication from a specific sender, but it’s up to the ISP to take action.
 They’re not obligated, but if they want to follow the IETF RFCs and want to be a responsible player in the ecosystem, they will do what the DMARC record instructs.

-But I’ve seen some smaller ISPs who don’t exactly pay attention to DMARC.
-They might or might not have heard of it, and the extent of their actions towards the DMARC policy vary.
-In general, well-known ISPs in larger countries with bigger markets mind DMARC and act accordingly; however, because of the variety of ISPs, it’s hard to claim with certainty that DMARC does or does not have a direct effect on deliverability for all emails.
+In general, well-established ISPs in larger countries with bigger markets mind DMARC and act accordingly; however, because of the variety of ISPs, it’s hard to claim with certainty that DMARC does or does not have a direct effect on deliverability for all emails.
 What we can say is that the effect of having a DMARC record with a strong policy in place does indeed have an overall positive effect on deliverability.

 How does DMARC benefit deliverability?

 The indirect results of implementing a good DMARC record have a positive effect on deliverability.
 Having valid SPF and DKIM authentication in place, with the identifiers aligned—the underpinning of DMARC—most certainly helps your emails reach inboxes.
 Those records help ISPs identify you as a sender and they also verify that you’re serious about your sending practices.

 It is quite common for senders that do not have SPF, DKIM or both to not get their emails delivered or to have them throttled.
 There are many other components that factor into the decision of whether or not your emails are accepted, but authentication protocols are among the most important.